Sylius/Sylius/UPGRADE.md

 * `SelectAttributeType` has been made final, use decoration instead of extending it.
 * `AttributeFactory` has been made final, use decoration instead of extending it.
+* `ProductAttributeValueInterface::setProduct` method does not longer have a default null argument and requires one to be explicitly passed.

 ### AdminBundle